-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 After discussing the restrictions that will continue for Phase 1, the governor again touched on his previous statements that those restrictions are "a floor, not a ceiling" and that local governments can take a stricter path if they deem it necessary.

-So far, that has only happened in Northern Virginia, where local government leaders requested Northam delay their reopening and he signed an executive order to do that on Tuesday, delaying Phase 1 for the region by two weeks.
+So far, that has only happened in Northern Virginia, where local government leaders requested Northam delay their reopening and

 To discuss the situation in northern Virginia, Gov. Northam had leaders from around the region speak in Wednesday's briefing through remote video.